prateekraiger/nexus-3d/README.md

-# NEXUS 3D Interactive Portfolio
+# NEXUS 3D Space

-This is a high-performance 3D interactive portfolio built with React, Vite, and Tailwind CSS.
+This is a high-performance 3D space built with React, Vite, and Tailwind CSS.

 ## Built by Prateek Raiger